kafka-training/kafka-training/guides/install/apache-kafka-quickstart.md

 #### Step 1: Get Kafka

 [Download](https://kafka.apache.org/downloads) the latest Kafka release and extract it.

-Do no progress to the wget command, please examint the website on the link above.
+Do no progress to the wget command, before it please examine the website on the link above.

 For the download, the particular linux command would be: